Can You Sue for Emotional Distress in Ohio? | KNR

 Assessing a dollar value for your emotional distress after a personal injury can be challenging; there is no one-size-fits-all formula.

-Economic losses like your medical expenses and lost wages are simpler to evaluate.
+Economic losses, such as your medical expenses and lost wages, are easier to evaluate.
 Some of the factors considered when determining the value of emotional distress include:

 • Severity– This is a substantial factor in calculating the value of your claim or lawsuit.
 If your emotional distress is so severe that you can no longer work or live as you did before the accident, it will likely yield more compensation.

 • Duration– The length of time you or your loved one endured emotional stress is also a major consideration when filing a claim or lawsuit.
-Emotional distress that lasts for an extended period and requires ongoing care should result in more compensation.
+Emotional distress that lasts for an extended period and requires ongoing care should warrant greater compensation.

 • Adverse Effect on Your Life – Emotional anguish resulting in the loss of your career, diminished enjoyment of life, or negative impact on your relationships should be considered when assessing the value of your claim.